-The best place to stay for exciting events, fun First Friday Fireworks and an abundance of shops and restaurants is the famous River Street!
+The best place to stay for exciting events, with an abundance of shops and restaurants, is the famous River Street!
 With all kinds of festivals organized by the Savannah Waterfront Association, there’s always something to do!
 Stop in either the Savannah Candy Kitchen or River Street Sweets and indulge in taffy and pralines.
 Then head over to Wet Willies or another bar and grab a to-go cup of your favorite cocktail or beer!
 Enjoy delicious seafood at Fiddler’s Crab House.
 Walk along the Savannah River and discover several monuments while enjoying the view of the river and the Talmadge Bridge.
 You might even see a cargo ship go by on its way out to sea.

 If you enjoy a Thriving Nightlife

-The best spot in Savannah for live music, nightlife and bar hopping is the City Market.
+The best spot for live music, nightlife and bar hopping is the City Market.
 City Market is a four-block marketplace between Ellis Square and Franklin Square on West St. Julian Street.
 It features art galleries, shops, bars, live music and restaurants.
 The market is inside of old warehouses that have been around since the 1700s.
 City Market doesn’t shut down after hours.
 Instead, things pump up with live music, concerts, performers and more!
 Enjoy walking around with Savannah’s famous “to-go” cups.
 Hear live music and pop in an after-hours eatery if you get hungry.

 If you’re a History Buff

-Want to visit Savannah and soak in all of her vibrant history?
+Want to soak in all of her vibrant history?
 The best accommodations for history buffs are the hotels, bed & breakfasts and inns near the local museums.
 The must-sees for history lovers are the Savannah History Museum and Georgia Railroad Museum.
 Don’t forget the Telfair Academy, Jepson Center and Thomas-Owens House, as well.